 There are no mechanics aside from pushing open doors or viewing some items and you mostly just walk around everywhere.
 The scenery was absolutely beautiful with every the nature scenes being particularly stunning.
 The interiors of the asylum were also fantastic looking run down and the delusional scenes really capturing the scenes.
 While it does look great there wasn't much too the game that made it anything other than just a walking game.

 The concepts and narrative explored in The Town of Light were great, but as a game there really isn't much to it.
 You basically just walk around for a couple hours exploring the places with a simple to follow direction.
 The story was hard to follow and even after I'm not sure what events did happen or even the placement of events as it kept jumbling everything far too much.
 If you're looking for a quick and quiet game it might be nice, but it didn't excel at being anything else.
 I even found that it was stretching on a bit too much by the end despite the length.
 The Town of Light was a neat game to play, but just felt like constant wandering without a clearly mapped narrative.
 It's a sorrowing tale for the lead Renee, but was just how things were back then.
 The environments were also good at capturing the horrible conditions of medical work back in the early 1900s.

-Review Done on The Town of Light for PC
+The Town of Light for PC

 Review code provided by LKA